-There are two major infrastructure systems associated with the stormwater program, the conveyance system including pipes, manhole inlets and open channels; and the management facilities including bio retention, infiltration, wet and dry ponds, porous pavements, manufactured devices and other items used to improve water quality or manage water quantity.
+There are two major infrastructure systems associated with the stormwater program: the Conveyance system including pipes, manhole inlets, and open channels, and the management facilities including bio retention, infiltration, wet and dry ponds, porous pavements, manufactured devices, and other items used to improve water quality or manage water quantity.
 There are currently 1,500 miles of pipes and improved channels, and approximately 69,000 manholes and inlets.
 The pipes range in size from 12 to 84 inches and are made with reinforced concrete, corrugated metal, or plastic.
 The life of the system varies with the material type and the original construction practices, but the general estimated lifecycle is 50-75 years.
 A study indicated the County should invest an estimated \$16 million per year in rehabilitating or replacing the existing system on about a 70-year cycle.

-The County currently maintains approximately 2,400 stormwater management facilities ranging from small rain gardens to large flood control dams.
+The County currently maintains approximately 7,900 stormwater management facilities ranging from small rain gardens to large flood control dams.
 Reinvestment projects vary in scope and size; many of them include replacement of plant materials as part of the treatment process for dredging the larger lakes and ponds.
 As the routine and life cycle operating procedures for many of these facilities are still being developed, a good life cycle cost model does not exist.
-The county has prepared estimates based on recent dredging experiences as well experiences with "green" infrastructure facilities and estimates an annual program expense of \$16.6 million.
-Because the plant material is an active component of the "green" infrastructure and because routine maintenance relates directly to the life and function of the facility the \$16.6 million estimate includes both annual operating expenses as well as capital expenses such as dredging and dam repair.
+The County has prepared estimates based on recent dredging experiences as well experiences with "green" infrastructure facilities and estimates an annual program expense of \$16.6 million.
+Because the plant material is an active component of the "green" infrastructure and because routine maintenance relates directly to the life and function of the facility, the \$16.6 million estimate includes both annual operating expenses as well as capital expenses, such as dredging and dam repair.

-An ultimate rate of \$0.0400 per \$100 of assessed value had been estimated to be required to fully support the stormwater program in the future; however, staff is currently evaluating the long-term requirements for an expanded program.
-Some of the additional requirements under evaluation include debt service to support the Board's approval of the dredging of Lake Accotink, the anticipation of additional flooding mitigation requirements, and strengthening the role and financial support for the implementation of stormwater requirements associated with Fairfax County Public Schools sites under renovation.
-This enhanced program may require incremental changes to the rate over time and may result in a higher ultimate rate to fully support the program.
-Staff will be evaluating these requirements, as well as the staffing to support them, and analyzing the impact of increased real estate values and revenue projections.
-Staff will return to the Board of Supervisors at a future Budget Committee meeting to define the needs and opportunities for the future.
+A rate of \$0.0400 per \$100 of assessed value has been estimated to be required to fully support the stormwater program in the future; however, staff is currently evaluating the long-term requirements for the program to address the growth in inventory and other community needs.
+Some of the additional community needs under evaluation include debt service to support the Board's approval of the dredging of Lake Accotink, the anticipation of additional flooding mitigation requirements, and strengthening the role and financial support for the implementation of stormwater requirements associated with Fairfax County Public Schools sites under renovation.
+This enhanced program may require incremental changes to the rate over time and may result in a higher rate to fully support the program.
+Staff will continue to evaluate these requirements, as well as the staffing to support them, and analyze the impact of increased real estate values and revenue projections.

-While staff continues to further evaluate the long-term requirements for the Stormwater Program, the FY 2022 rate is proposed to remain the same as the FY 2021 Adopted Budget Plan level of \$0.0325 per \$100 of assessed value.
+While staff continues to further evaluate the impact of recent initiatives and the long-term requirements for the Stormwater Program, the FY 2023 rate is proposed to remain the same as the FY 2022 Adopted Budget Plan level of \$0.0325 per \$100 of assessed value.
 Actual revenue collected in recent years has been higher than projected as a result of increases in property values throughout the County.
-Based on capital project costs and projected revenues, no rate increase is recommended for FY 2022.
-It is anticipated that in the next several years, incremental rate increases will be required based on continued growth of stormwater facilities and infrastructure that must be inspected and maintained by the county, additional requirements in the new 2020 Municipal Separate Storm Sewer System (MS4) permit and several of the enhancements noted above.
-On an annual basis, staff will continue to evaluate the program, analyze future requirements and develop Stormwater operational and capital resource needs.
+Based on capital project costs and projected revenues, it is anticipated that in the next several years, incremental rate increases will be required based on continued growth of stormwater facilities and infrastructure that must be inspected and maintained by the County, the implementation of flood mitigation projects, and additional requirements in the forthcoming Municipal Separate Storm Sewer System (MS4) permit.
+On an annual basis, staff will continue to evaluate the program, analyze future requirements, and develop Stormwater operational and capital resource needs.